-With specific regard to the power referred to in point b), the regulations require that non-EU acquiring parties shall notify the Prime Minister's Office, as well as establishing procedural time limits.
-Until such notification and, subsequently, until the time period for any exercise of such power has begun, the voting rights or any rights other than property rights attaching to the material equity interest are suspended.
+power has begun, the voting rights or any rights other than property rights attaching to the material equity interest are suspended.
 In the event of breach of the commitments imposed, for the entire relevant period the voting rights or any rights other than property rights attaching to the material equity interest are suspended.

 Any resolutions adopted with the decisive vote of such equity interest, or any other resolutions or acts adopted in violation or breach of the commitments imposed are void.
 In addition, except where the situation represents a criminal offence, non-compliance with the commitments imposed shall be punishable by a pecuniary administrative penalty.

 In the event of objection, the acquiring party may not exercise the voting rights or any rights other than property rights attaching to the material equity interest, which such party shall sell within one year.
 In the event of failure to comply, at the request of the Government, the courts shall order the sale of the material equity interest.
 Resolutions of the shareholders' meeting adopted with the decisive vote of such equity interest are void.

 These powers are exercised exclusively on the basis of objective and non-discriminatory criteria.

-Decree-law No. 148 of October 16, 2017, ratified with Law No. 172 of December 4, 2017, extended the special powers of the State to high-technology industries38.
-Furthermore, with regard to investments in companies with strategic assets by a non-EU investor, the decree added two assessment criteria for the exercise of the special powers in addition to safeguarding the essential interests of the State, namely a threat to security or to public order39.
+Decree-Law No. 148 of October 16, 2017, ratified with Law No. 172 of December 4, 2017, extended the special powers of the State to high-technology industries.
+Decree-Law No. 105 of September 21, 2019, ratified with Law No. 133 of November 18, 2019 replaced the reference to high-tech sectors with the reference to goods and relationships of strategic importance in sectors identified in section 4, paragraph 1, of Regulation (EU) 2019/452.
+Furthermore, with regard to investments in companies with strategic assets by a non-EU investor, the decree defines the circumstances to determine whether a foreign investment can affect security or public order.

-Shares and participating financial instruments referred to in Law No. 266 of December 23, 2005
+Shares and participating financial instruments referred to Law No. 266 of December 23, 2005

 With the aim of "promoting privatisation and the diffusion of investment in shares" of companies in which the State holds a material shareholding, Art.
 1, paragraphs 381-384 of Law No. 266 of 2005 (2006 Finance Act) allowed companies primarily controlled by the State, such as Eni, to insert provisions in their By-laws, whereby shares or participatory debt financial instruments can be issued that grant the special Shareholders' Meeting of the holders of these instruments the right to request that new shares - even at par value - or new participatory debt financial instruments with voting rights in the ordinary and extraordinary Shareholders' Meeting be issued to them.

 Adopting this amendment would imply the elimination of the shareholding limit indicated in Art.
 6.1 of the By-laws.
 At present, Eni's By-laws do not include this provision.

-Material agreements that would become effective, be modified or extinguished in the event of a change of control of Eni40
+Material agreements that would become effective, be modified or extinguished in the event of a change of control of Eni34

-Except as specified below, Eni and its subsidiaries are not parties to any material agreements that can be disclosed without causing serious prejudice to the Company, and that would become
+Except as specified below, Eni and its subsidiaries are not parties to any material agreements that can be disclosed without causing serious prejudice to the Company, and that would become effective, be modified or extinguished should the Shareholders who control Eni change.